adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-16-what-is-a-git-based-cms.md

 The possibilities of what a Git-based CMS will do in the future is what drives us at CloudCannon.
 Imagine Wikipedia-style collaborative editing on any website, but with Squarespace-style editing rather than Wikicode.
 Review processes that give content editors the same confidence level to publish new content as the Linux foundation releasing a new Linux kernel.
 Or tight developer-editor collaboration workflows that put everyone on the same page.

 All of this is coming, and like CloudCannon, it will be powered by Git.
-To get ahead of the curve, you can read more about&nbsp;[Git workflows for editors](https://cloudcannon.com/blog/publishing-workflows-for-jekyll-editors/){: target="_blank" rel="noopener"},&nbsp;[get started with CloudCannon](https://app.cloudcannon.com/register?trial=cc_standard){: target="_blank" rel="noopener"} for free, and bring the power of Git to your content workflows today.&nbsp;
+To get ahead of the curve, you can read more about [Git workflows for editors](https://cloudcannon.com/blog/publishing-workflows-for-jekyll-editors/), [get started with CloudCannon](https://app.cloudcannon.com/register?trial=cc_standard) for free, and bring the power of Git to your content workflows today.